djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 You assemble the tutorial within a web of other technologies.
 As the number of hard technologies and interconnections between hard technologies increases, the web in which you're working becomes harder to change.
 Various policies, requirements and decisions are made before you start assembling the tutorial.
 You might be a casual paid for 1 hour to take a tutorial in the computer lab shown above on Friday at 5pm.
 You might be required to use a common, pre-determined set of topics/questions.
 To ensure a common learning experience for students across all tutorials you might be required to use a specific pedagogical approach.

 More on this below.

+### Technologies mediate all formal education and intentional learning

+Based on Arthur's definition of technology Dron (2021) argues that
+> All teachers use technologies, and technologies mediate all formal education (p.
+2) Everyone involved in education has to be involved in the orchestration of new assemblies of technology. e.g. as you enter one of the rooms above as the teacher, you will orchestrate the available technologies **including** your chose explicit/implicit pedagogical approaches into a learning experience.
+If you enter one of the rooms as the learner, you will orchestrate the assembly presented to you by the teacher and institution with you technologies, for your purpose.
+Dron (2021) does argue that "learning, in contrast, is not a technology" (p.
+3) but instead something that naturally (and not so naturally) is done by babies and non-human entities.
+However, humans commence engaging intentially in learning we start orchestrating assemblies of technologies that include technologies such as language, writing, theories, models etc.

+- Dron actively positions learners/teachers as _coparticipants_ in technologies
+- Those technologies require different types of participation
+- Some have to be followed as is, others require us to fill gaps with novel orchestrations
+- Most are a mix of the two and that mix depends on context, participant, and use
+- Thus education is deeply, fundamentally, irreucibly human, complex, situated an social - it is ungeneralizabel in their effects

+> Like all technological interventions - and hence all education - it is generative and inductive, a process of imaginitive synthesis, on the part of all co-participants, especially including the learner (p.
+10)

+> It is the ways the machine is orchestrated by humans, with humans, and for humans that makes it educational. (p.
+10)

 ## Possible questions, applications, and implications

+A "coparticipation model"

 [Dron (2021)](https://jondron.ca/my-latest-paper-educational-technology-what-it-is-and-how-it-works/) applies his definition of educational technology to some of the big educational research questions including: the no significant different phenomena; learning styles; and the impossibility of replication studies for educational interventions.
 The following is an ad hoc list of questions, applications, and implications arising from his definition to my practitioner experience with educational technology within Australian Higher Education.
 A list for further consideration.